butteredwaffles/Wafer/README.md

 This program has only been tested on Windows computers with one monitor thus far.

-In the root directory, run
+Run
-`pip install requirements.txt && python app.py`
+`pip install requirements.txt && python app.py` in the directory.
+Then, minimize the command window and focus the game screen.

 Python 3.7+ is required.

 Make sure that your save is stored in `C:\Program Files (x86)\Steam\steamapps\common\Cookie Clicker\resources\app\save\save.cki`.